loevlie/Second_Brain/content/index.md

 ---

-Thank you for visiting, and let's connect the dots together in this incredible journey of technology and innovation!

----

 🔗 **Connect with Me**
 - [LinkedIn](https://www.linkedin.com/in/dennisloevlie/)
 - [GitHub](https://github.com/loevlie)
 - [Personal Blog](https://medium.com/@dennyloevlie)
 - [Twitter](https://twitter.com/DennisLoevlie)

-## Latest Updates
+## Some Links

-- **[GiftyAI](https://gifty.com.co/)**: My first venture as a **technical founder**, this company uses generative AI and computer vision to improve the way we give gifts.
-The start of this is personalized cards with user prompted generated images.
-The next goal is to use the newest advancements in image similarity to help people ensure they are getting choose the right gifts for eachother.
 - **[TeUAS](https://www.duality.ai/blog/kef-robotics-tethered-drones#:~:text=The%20KEF%20team%20took%20on,demonstrations%20in%20diverse%20operational%20environments.)**: Discover my first project at KEF Robotics on improving tethered drone hazard avoidance using deep learning.
 I was the lead machine learning engineer on this project.
 One of the most difficult problems was power line avoidance.
 I was able to select, train, and implement a transformer based segmentation model that allowed our team to accurately avoid power lines.
 - **[Intro to Deep Learning and ML](https://medium.com/towards-data-science/logistic-regression-with-pytorch-3c8bbea594be)**: Check out one of my favorite tutorials I've made on deep learning - perfect for beginners!
 - **[Pittsburgh Tech/Robotics Community Talk](https://xchangepgh2023.sched.com/event/1LdC7/an-interactive-exploration-of-computer-vision-for-unmanned-aerial-vehicles-uavs)**: I recently spoke at XChangeInnovation about SOTA deep learning applications for aerial autonomy.

 ## Interested in Collaborating?

-I'm always open to new ideas, projects, or just a chat about the future of technology.
+I'm always open to new ideas, projects, or just a talk ML.
 Feel free to reach out if you're interested in collaborating or sharing ideas!

 📧 Email Me - loevliedenny@gmail.com